BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/defence_of_the_north.md

 When a tree falls, draw a 1mm wide line from the center of the tree that extends 6" in the required direction.
 Any model whose base is under that line suffers a Strength 8 hit and is knocked Prone.
 The tree is then removed from play.

-**PARTICIPANTS**

-**Good:** Tauriel; Mirkwood Captain; Mirkwood Ranger Captain; 12 Mirkwood Elves: 4 with shield, 4 with Elven-made glaive, 4 with Elf bow; 10 Mirkwood Rangers.

-**Evil:** Razgûsh, War Leader of the North; The Spider Queen; Orc Captain with shield; 24 Orc Warriors: 8 with shield, 8 with spear, 4 with two-handed weapon, 4 with Orc bow; 6 Warg Riders: 2 with shield, 2 with throwing spear, 2 with Orc bow; 6 Orc Trackers; 2 Mirkwood Spiders; 2 Giant Spiders; 1 Bat Swarm.

 ![](../media/scenarios/defence_of_the_north/burning_of_mirkwood.jpg)

 ---

 ## BATTLE UNDER THE TREES

+**PARTICIPANTS**

+**Good:** Thranduil, King of the Woodland Realm, with heavy armour and additional Elven-made hand-and-a-half sword; Tauriel; Palace Guard Captain with shield; Mirkwood Captain; Mirkwood Ranger Captain; 10 Palace Guard: 4 with shield, 4 with spear, 2 with spear & shield; 12 Mirkwood Elves: 4 with shield, 4 with Elven-made glaive, 4 with Elf bow; 10 Mirkwood Rangers.

+**Evil:** Razgûsh, War Leader of the North; The Spider Queen; 2 Orc Captains with shield; Orc Shaman; 36 Orc Warriors: 12 with shield, 12 with spear, 6 with two-handed weapon, 6 with Orc bow; 6 Warg Riders: 2 with shield, 2 with throwing spear, 2 with Orc bow; 6 Orc Trackers; 4 Mirkwood Spiders; 4 Giant Spiders; 2 Bat Swarms; 6 Fell Wargs.

 **LAYOUT**